rykroon/blog/content/posts/modern-monetary-theory.md

 As a **currency user**, your financial decisions are governed by the money available to you.
 Whether you’re an individual, a business, or a local government, you must earn, borrow, or receive money before you can spend it.
 Running out of money means you cannot acquire more resources unless you find new income or take on debt.
 This fundamental constraint shapes how currency users manage their finances, making budgeting, saving, and debt management essential aspects of financial stability.

-In contrast, a **currency issuer**—such as the federal government of a nation that controls its own currency—is not fiscally constrained in the same way.
+In contrast, a **currency issuer**, such as the federal government of a nation that controls its own currency, is not fiscally constrained in the same way.
 Unlike households, businesses, or local governments, a currency-issuing government does not need to earn money before it can spend.
 Instead, it **spends first and then collects taxes**.

 However, this does not mean a government can spend without limits.
 While it cannot "run out" of its own currency, it is constrained by the availability of real resources, such as labor, materials, and productive capacity.
 If a government issues more money than the economy can support then inflation can occur.